Developing Facebook Apps on Heroku

 For your production app, you added these to your Heroku app as config vars, but in your local environment you’ll need to set them as environment variables.

-Foreman automates this local environment configuration—it will automatically source a file named
+heroku local automates this local environment configuration.
+It will automatically source a file named

 .env in the root of your app’s code checkout when it runs your app.
 Cut-and-paste your App ID and App Secret into